mladenivkovic/swiftgpupacksim/py/README.md

 ```

-To use a struct which is defined somewhere else, just add it as a type
+To use a struct which is defined somewhere else as a data type, just add it as a
-descriptor.
+type descriptor.
 Example:

 ```
 parent_struct:         # such as part, xpart, ...